-This consultation focuses on where we should look to deliver the new homes that are needed.
-It is not a draft Local Plan (that will come later); it is a consultation document asking questions to gather your ideas for shaping the Local Plan.
+This document is not a draft Local Plan (that will come later); it is a consultation document asking questions to gather your ideas for shaping the Local Plan.
+It replaces the document which we consulted on in November 2015 because we have clarified that within Approach I it includes the Parishes of Dogmersfield, Crookham Village and Heckfield.